 Cash generated from internal operations constitutes the Company's primary source of liquidity.
-The \$174.9 million working capital deficit at March 31, 2010 is expected to be funded by cash flows from operations and from repayments from Southern Union of intercompany loans.
+The \$112 million working capital deficit at June 30, 2010 is expected to be funded by cash flows from operations and from repayments from Southern Union of intercompany loans.
 Based on the Company's current level of operations, management believes that cash flow from operations, available existing cash, and other sources, including liquid working capital and new borrowings, will be adequate to meet liquidity needs for the next several years, although no assurances can be given as to the sufficiency of cash flows or the ability to refinance existing obligations.

 Potential Sea Robin Impairment.
 Sea Robin, comprised primarily of offshore facilities, suffered damage related to several platforms and gathering pipelines from Hurricane Ike.
 See Item 1.
 Financial Statements (Unaudited), Note 2 - New Accounting Principles and Other Matters - Asset Impairment for information related to the Company's analysis of the Sea Robin assets for potential impairment as of December 31, 2009.
 The Company currently estimates that approximately \$135 million of the approximately \$185 million total estimated capital replacement and retirement expenditures to replace property and equipm ent damaged by Hurricane Ike are related to Sea Robin.
 This estimate is subject to further revision as certain work, primarily retirements, is ongoing.
 The Company anticipates partial reimbursement from its property insurance carrier for its damages in excess of its \$10 million deductible, except for certain expenditures not reimbursable under the insurance policy terms.
-To the extent the Company's capital expenditures are not recovered through insurance proceeds, its net investment in Sea Robin's property and equipment would increase without necessarily generating additional revenues unless the incremental costs are recovered through future rate proceedings including the Hurricane surcharge filing approved by FERC in September 2009.
+Additionally, Sea Robin has implemented a rate surcharge approved by FERC in September 2009, subject to refund, to recover Hurricane Ike-related costs not otherwise recovered from insurance proceeds or from other third parties.
+To the extent the Company's capital expenditures are not recovered through insurance proceeds or through its hurricane rate surcharge, its net investment in Sea Robin's property and equipment would increase without necessarily generating additional revenues unless the incremental costs are recovered through future rate proceedings or additional throughput.
 See Item 1.
 Financial Statements (Unaudited), Note 5 - Regulatory Matters for information related to the surcharge filing.
-If the amount of the estimated Sea Robin in surance reimbursements are significantly reduced or it experiences other adverse developments incrementally impacting the Company's related net investment or anticipated future cash flows that are not remedied through rate proceedings, the Company could potentially be required to record an impairment of its net investment in Sea Robin.
+If the amount of the estimated Sea Robin insurance reimbursements are significantly reduced or it experiences other adverse developments incrementally impacting the Company's related net investment or anticipated future cash flows that are not remedied through rate proceedings, the Company could potentially be required to record an impairment